 Even a consolidation loan may not work.
 Most experts recommend that a credit card debt relief solution should take five years or less.
 Otherwise, the total interest charges become excessive – in other words, it’s not worth your money.

 With this level of debt on a 60-month term, the monthly payments would be around $1,485.
 Total interest charges would be $14,105.42 by the time you get everything paid off.
 It’s better than the $2,000 monthly payments and $32,336.01 in interest charges before consolidation, but not by much.

 By contrast, going through an expert debt consolidation company, such as a credit counseling agency, may be better.
 They can achieve lower payments and lower interest rates than you can negotiate on your own.
 Data shows people have enrolled in a debt management program with over $100,000 in credit card debt; they still paid it off in five years or less.

 For tax debt, most CPAs recommend you should only do an Installment Agreement (IA) on your own if you have less than $10,000 to repay.
 Otherwise, hire an expert.

 Why complicated debt makes DIY consolidation tougher

 This usually applies to student loan consolidation and tax debt consolidation.
-If something is simple and straight forward, it’s pretty easy to do on your own.
-Fill out a few government forms online, list all your current debts and you can consolidation on your own.
+If something is simple and straightforward, it’s pretty easy to do on your own.
+Fill out a few government forms online, list all your current debts and you can consolidate on your own.
 On the other hand, if your debts are complicated then consolidation can be confusing if you try to do it yourself.